refinedev/refine/documentation/docs/api-reference/antd/hooks/form/useStepsForm.md

 import {
     List,
-    Table,
     TextField,
     useTable,
-    Space,
     EditButton,
-    Select as AntdSelect,
     useStepsForm as useStepsFormAntd,
     useSelect as useSelectAntd,
+    SaveButton as AntdSaveButton,
+    Edit as AntdEdit,
+    Create as AntdCreate,
+} from "@pankod/refine-antd";
+import {
+    Table,
+    Space,
+    Select as AntdSelect,
     Input as AntdInput,
     Form as AntdForm,
     Steps as AntdSteps,
-    SaveButton as AntdSaveButton,
-    Edit as AntdEdit,
-    Create as AntdCreate,
     Button as AntdButton,
-} from "@pankod/refine-antd";
+} from "antd";

 const PostList = () => {
     const { tableProps } = useTable<IPost>();